topStrip1

 • Get in touch with your insurance provider and ask them whether or not they provide insurance for therapy

-• Be prepared to discuss your needs, preferences, and expectations during initial consultations, as the relationship you build with your therapist should be rooted in trust, positivity and emotional safety.
+• Be prepared to discuss your needs, preferences, and expectations during initial consultations, as the relationship you build with your therapist should be rooted in trust, positivity, and emotional safety.

-• Don't be discouraged if the first therapist you meet isn't the perfect fit; it may take some time to find the right person who truly understands your experiences and is committed to helping you regain control of your mental wellbeing.
+• Don't be discouraged if the first therapist you meet isn't the perfect fit; it may take some time to find the right person who truly understands your experiences and is committed to helping you regain control of your mental well-being.

 So, remain persistent and remember — your mental health is worth it.